serdarozturk/chainpoint-services/node-tnt-lottery-service/README.md

-# chainpoint-node-tnt-lottery-service
+# chainpoint-node-tnt-reward-service

-A Node.js service that randomly selects a winner out of the list of registered nodes and distributes tokens to that winner.
+A Node.js service that randomly selects a Node out of the list of qualifying registered Nodes and distributes TNT tokens to that Node.